AndyWangSFU/AC215_TBD_1/README.md

 (2) `src/preprocessing/requirements.txt` - We used following packages to help us preprocess here - `Pillow`, `albumentations`

+(3) `src/preprocessing/Pipefile` and `src/preprocessing/Pipefile.lock` are used to manage project dependencies and their versions.
+They are commonly associated with the package manager Pipenv
-(3) `src/preprocessing/Dockerfile` - This dockerfile starts with  `python:3.9-slim-bookworm`.
+(4) `src/preprocessing/Dockerfile` - This dockerfile starts with  `python:3.9-slim-bookworm`.
 This <statement> attaches volume to the docker container and also uses secrets (not to be stored on GitHub) to connect to GCS.

 To run Dockerfile -
 make sure ac215-tbd-1.json is downloaded into src/preprocessing/secrets/ to enable GCP authentication